HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: The Algorithm

-The independent learners follow the formerly proposed idea of having a single network with shared parameters for each of them, allowing a single policy to be learned with experiences from all the agents simultaneously \cite{gupta2017cooperative, NIPS2016_6042}.
-Parameter sharing has been successfully applied in several other multi-agent deep reinforcement learning works ~\cite{sukhbaatar2016learning, peng2017multiagent, foerster2017stabilising, sunehag2018value, rashid2018qmix}.
+The independent learners follow the formerly proposed idea of allowing all of them to share the parameters of a single policy, hence enabling a single policy to be learned with experiences from all the agents simultaneously \cite{gupta2017cooperative, NIPS2016_6042}.
+This still ensures different behavior among agents because each of them receive different observations.
+Parameter sharing has been successfully applied in several other multi-agent deep reinforcement learning settings ~\cite{sukhbaatar2016learning, peng2017multiagent, foerster2017stabilising, sunehag2018value, rashid2018qmix}.
 Learning this way makes it centralized, however, execution can be decentralized by making a copy of the policy and using them individually in each of the agents.
-Furthermore, often in cooperative multi-agent settings, concurrent learning does not scale up to the number of agents and can make the environment dynamics non-stationary, hence difficult to learn \cite{gupta2017cooperative}.
-In this implementation of \algo, a single policy is learned for the local agents via the centralized learning, decentralized execution setting.
+Furthermore, in cooperative multi-agent settings, concurrent learning often does not scale up to the number of agents which can make the environment dynamics non-stationary, and difficult to learn \cite{gupta2017cooperative}.
+Hence, in \algo, a single policy is learned for the local agents via the centralized learning, decentralized execution setting.

-Note that while we focus on parameter sharing for independent agents and using PPO methods for learning the policies, \algo\ can be implemented with other MADRL algorithms.
-Moreover, even though we test with a single central agent in this paper, it is entirely possible that multiple central agents could even better assist independent learners.
+Note that while we focus on having a shared network for independent agents and using PPO methods for policy learning, \algo\ can be implemented with other MADRL algorithms.
+Moreover, even though we test with a single central agent in this paper, it is entirely possible that multiple central agents could better assist independent learners.
+This is left to future works.